-- Office of National Statistics Inter-Departmental Business Register (IDBR) 2007 which provides data on employment at business unit level by Standard Industrial Classification (SIC) code; - BERR Energy Consumption in the UK data on industrial and commercial sector fuel usage for 2005.
-(BERR, 2007b)
+- Office of National Statistics Inter-Departmental Business Register (IDBR) which provides data on employment at business unit level by Standard Industrial Classification (SIC) code; and - Energy Consumption in the UK data on industrial and commercial sector fuel usage

-The SIC codes in the IDBR database were matched with the BERR energy datasets in order to calculate total employment for each of the BERR energy sectors.
-From this, a fuel intensity per employee is calculated.
-These intensities are then being applied to employment statistics aggregated to a 1 km2 grid for the UK to make maps of fuel use.
+The SIC codes in the IDBR database were matched with the energy datasets in order to calculate total employment for each energy sector.
+From this, fuel intensity per employee was calculated.
+These intensities could then be applied to employment statistics aggregated to a 1 km grid for the UK to make maps of fuel use.

-In the case of the industrial sectors this energy intensity calculation has been done at the level of 4 figure SIC codes (over 250 separate industry types) to retain the level of detail required for the mapping; aggregation of SIC codes would have resulted in a reduction in the quality of the final distribution.
-BERR fuel data was available for coal, manufactured fuel (SSF), LPG, gas oil, fuel oil and natural gas.
-These were aggregated to calculate industry specific fuel intensities for Coal, SSF, Oil and Gas.
+In the case of industrial sectors this energy intensity calculation was done at the level of 4 figure SIC codes (over 250 separate industry types) to retain the level of detail required for the mapping; aggregation of SIC codes would have resulted in a reduction in the quality of the final distribution.
+Energy consumption data was available for coal, manufactured fuel (SSF), LPG, gas oil, fuel oil and natural gas.
+These were aggregated to calculate industry specific fuel intensities for coal, SSF, oil and gas.

-For commercial and public service sectors the employment data were aggregated to tranches equivalent to the energy data provided by BERR.
+For commercial and public service sectors the employment data were aggregated to the same sectors as the energy data.
 These sectors are presented in Table 3.3.